tom-borowik/asterisk-docker/README.md

 # asterisk-docker

-Once it's up you can access the containers shell with
+Converts IVRs to PCMA, PCMU and G729

+1. Place files you want to convert into the /in directory
+2. Build docker file with

+docker build -t asdocker

+3. Run it to convert with

-docker exec -it {container_name} /bin/bash
+docker run  -v {path-to-repo}/in:/home/in -v {path-to-repo}/out:/home/out -it asdocker